 Bearberry is a Northeast native that thrives in sandy soils.
 It looks a lot like a creeping blueberry when its small, white, bell-shaped blooms show up in midspring.

 The plant that inspired this episode, ‘Gro-Low’ fragrant sumac thrives in punishing conditions, like this parking lot circle of an industrial building.
-The fall color show it puts on is an added bonus.
+The fall color show it puts on is a bonus.

 Although Steve’s ‘Himalayan Border Jewel’ fleece flower doesn’t bloom reliably, in areas with a longer season, like this Seattle garden, it flowers like crazy.
 Even without blossoms, it’s a good-looking plant.